 I’ve never been a fan of telling people how to drink their coffee, or what roast they should gravitate towards.
 For me coffee doesn’t have to be complicated, and can be consumed however you like.
 Having said that, I’m also a believer in teaching and coffee education.
 There’s always something I’m learning about this delicious drink, and I love sharing it with you.
-The five items below are more of a guide to help your coffee experience be that much better.
+The five coffee brewing mistakes below are more of a guide to help your coffee experience be that much better.
 Enjoy.

 1- USING WATER THAT ISN’T HOT ENOUGH

 Typical coffee makers aren’t able to brew at the required temperature range between 195 and 203.
 The higher temp results in more coffee extraction which leads to more flavor.
 If you’re looking for a new coffee maker, here’s my top list.
+The one I use at home is the OXO Barista Brain.

 2- POURING INTO A COLD CUP